GST/HST Audit & Trust Examination

 - 5% (GST) in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Quebec, Saskatchewan, and Yukon

 - 15% (HST) in New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island

 Input tax credit (ITC)

 A business may be eligible to claim input tax credits (ITC) to recover GST/HST paid or payable.
-Input tax credit means a credit that GST/HST registrants can claim to recover the GST/HST paid or payable for property or services they acquired, imported into Canada, or brought into a participating province for use, consumption, or supply in the course of their commercial activities.
+An Input tax credit allows the taxpayer to recover the GST/HST paid or payable for property or services they acquired, imported into Canada, or brought into a participating province for use, consumption, or supply in the course of their commercial activities.

 If you do not charge or collect the GST/HST, you generally cannot claim ITCs to recover GST/HST paid or payable.
-However, if you are a registrant that collects GST/HST and then makes a zero-rated supply, you are still entitled to the ITC.
+However, if you are a registrant that collects GST/HST who makes a zero-rated supply, you are still entitled to the ITC.